-Hazards: cot near window/curtains, cot bumpers, decorative throw, heavy items hanging on the wall above the cot.
-Credit: Pottery Barn Kids
+Hazards: Cot near a window/curtains, cot bumpers, a decorative throw and heavy items hanging on the wall above the cot.
+Credit: Pottery Barn Kids.

 On the cot

-One of the most popular nursery design trends this year is a canopy flowing over the corner of the cot to create what some parents see as a 'dreamy' fairytale look.
+One of the most popular nursery design trends is a canopy flowing over the corner of the cot to create what some parents see as a 'dreamy' fairytale look.